kevinfrei/cmake-format/README.md

 It currently parses over 90% of the LLVM/Clang/LLDB CMake files which is, in my opinion, quite a lot.
 Next steps on the 'completeness' side of things is to drive this number up.
-I expect that LLVM's CMake build is one of the most complex in existence, but it's also a very **good** use so CMake, so it isn't necessarily going to have lots of weird stuff all over the place.
+I expect that LLVM's CMake build is one of the most complex in existence, but it's also a very **good** use of CMake, so it isn't necessarily going to have lots of weird stuff all over the place.

 I haven't yet started thinking about what a "pretty" CMake file would look like,